groundctrl2/CSIS2420-FinalProj/README.md

 # CSIS2420_FinalProj
-Implementation of Conway's Game of Life made with a Graph (Princeton's Algs4)
+Graph-based implementation of Conway's Game of Life and other cellular automata.

+Influenced by Princeton's Algs4.